Brikaa/security-assignment-2/report/report.md

 - **Test CVSS score:** 8.7
 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N`
 - **Description of the type of the vulnerability:** An attacker can access a file they should not be allowed to access
-- **Description of the vulnerability :** an attacker can download the bank's confidential draft via visiting `/pr/Draft.rtf`.
+- **Description of the vulnerability:** an attacker can download the bank's confidential draft via visiting `/pr/Draft.rtf`.
 - **Impact:** severe impact; successful exploitation gives the attacker the ability to download the bank's confidential draft
 - **Recommendations:** put the draft file in a directory that is not served on the internet